MCP tools¶

 Close a session.
 Records summary and final token / error counts. | id (required); optional summary, errorCount, turnCount, inputTokens, outputTokens |

-Returns: h-start-session returns a session ID and a 6-phase
+Returns: hadron_start_session returns a session ID and a 6-phase

 protocol hint.
 The protocol's middle phases ("save plan", "update